nanome-ai/plugin-vault/README.md

 # Nanome - Vault

-### A Nanome plugin that creates a web interface to upload files and make them available in Nanome
+### A Nanome Plugin that creates a web interface to upload files and make them available in Nanome

 Nanome Vault will start a web server.
 Other people can upload molecules or other files to it, and they will appear in Nanome.
 This works for both Nanome & Nanome Curie (Quest edition).